-NEB's Online Event Reporting System (OERS): https://apps.neb-one.gc.ca/ers/home/index
+CER's Online Event Reporting System (OERS): https://apps.cer-rec.gc.ca/ers

 Are required to occur as soon as possible and no later than three hours of the incident being discovered.
 For all other events (non-immediate) companies are only required to input the information via the OERS.